stemoutreach/PathfinderBot/Reference/PathfinderBot_Gamepad_AutoStart_Guide.md

 sudo nano /etc/systemd/system/pf_mecanum_gamepad.service
 ```

 Paste in the following content (adjust the `ExecStart` line if your Python path is different).
-You can check your Python path with `which python3`:
+You can check your Python path with `which python`:

 ```ini
 [Unit]